Sign in to Acrobat Web at https://documentcloud.adobe.com with your Adobe ID and password, or with your social (Facebook or Google) account.

 A copy of the sent agreement is also stored in your Adobe Document Cloud account.
 The Recent section at the bottom area of the Home page lists all the agreements you’ve sent recently.
 Alternatively, to see the list of all your agreements, click Documents in the top-menu bar, and then click All Agreements.

-In addition to the existing Adobe Sign Manage dashboard, you can also use the new Adobe Acrobat home experience to track and manage your agreements and templates.
+In addition to the existing Adobe Sign Manage dashboard, you can also use the new Adobe Acrobat web interface to track and manage your agreements and templates.

 In the top-menu bar, click Documents > All Agreements.
 All the agreements are displayed along with the following information: